 How does COVID-19 Spread?

-The droplets vary in size from large droplets that fall to the ground rapidly near the person who is infected, to smaller droplets, sometimes called aerosols, which may linger in the air under some circumstances.
+Significantly, the droplets vary in size from large droplets that fall to the ground rapidly near the person who is infected, to smaller droplets, sometimes called aerosols, which may linger in the air under some circumstances.
 Aerosols laden with infectious virus increase the risk of spreading COVID-19, particularly if a person stays within an enclosed indoor space with little air circulation for a long time.
 Thus, indoor air quality may play a role in COVID-19 transmission and other health conditions by affecting the concentration of pollutants, as well as viral and bacterial particles suspended in the air.

-Why is Ventilation Important?
+Why is Ventilation Important to Stop COVID-19?

-What Are Some Areas to Improve?
+What Are Some Other Areas to Improve?

 - Air Filtration

-If you have concerns about the air quality in your home, a site visit with one of our licensed HVAC Technicians can help determine if your HVAC System:
+Under those circumstances, if you have concerns about the air quality in your home, a site visit with one of our licensed HVAC Technicians can help determine if your HVAC System:

 - is suitable for the: